 - Serve the fat goh slightly warm or at room temperature

 - You can store the fat goh in a tight container at room temperature for 1 to 2 days.
 If you live in a humid climate, you should probably refrigerate the fat goh after a day.
 The cakes will keep in a container in the refrigerator for about 4 to 5 days.
-You can eat up the cakes in the microwave.
+You can heat up the cakes in the microwave for about 15 to 30 seconds.

 - The cakes also freeze well.
 To reheat the fat goh, steam the cakes at medium-high heat for 9 to 10 minutes.